phantomcyber/splunk-soar-sdk/docs/actions/action_decorator.md

 ### `params_class: Type[Params]`

 Each action has params passed to the `params` argument of the action function.
-The type of the argument needs to be set, and it should inherit from `sdk.params.Params` class.
+The type of the argument needs to be set, and it should inherit from `soar_sdk.params.Params` class.
 By default, the decorator uses a type provided in the function declaration for the `params` argument:

 ```python